airalab/robonomics-smarthome/raspberry_setup.md

 # Raspberry setup

-You need to setup Raspberry Pi for both methods.
+For both methods, the first thing you need to do is setup a Raspberry Pi.

 Install [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on your computer.
-Insert SD card and run Imager.
-Choose 64-bit Ubuntu Server as an OS and your SD card and press `write`.
+Then, insert the SD card and run the Imager program.
+From the menu, select 64-bit Ubuntu Server as the operating system and ensure to select your SD card from the storage dropdown, and then press `write`.

 ![pi](media/pi.png)

-Open SD card and navigate inside the root folder of the card.
-The name should be something like `system-boot`.
+Open the SD card's storage from your computer and navigate inside the root folder of the card.
+The name of the folder should be something similar to `system-boot`.

 Find the file named `network-config` and open it in a text editor.
-Write this to the file:
+Copy the below text and paste it into the file:
 ```
 version: 2
 ethernets: